Ketone Bodies (Blood)

 Your healthcare provider might also order an arterial blood gas (ABG) test to check

-the acid-base levels of your blood.
-A buildup of acid in the blood stream would cause
+the acid-base and potassium levels of your blood.
+A buildup of acid in the blood stream

 What do my test results mean?